kkapik/NahamConCTF2022/README.md

-# NahamCon
+# NahamCon CTF 2022
-Notes from the NahamCon CTF
+Notes from the NahamCon CTF 2022

 ## Completed challenges